remotelock/hiring-backend-exercise/README.md

 ## What we expect to see in your solution

 - Adherence to Ruby's conventions and idioms
-- Clean code
-- Consistent style
-- Extensibility
-- Maintainability
-- Object-oriented
-- Testability
+- Cleaniness/Clarity: Is the intent of the code obvious?
+Are things named appropriately?
+Please void overly clever solutions.
+- Consistent style: We don't expect you to follow an specific Ruby code style, but you should be consistent with your choice.
+- Maintainability: How flexible is the code?
+- Testability: Is it easy to test the code?
+Please demonstrate with unit tests.

+- Elegant Object-oriented Design - please avoid imperative or functional coding style

 # The challenge

+Write an app that:

-- Read/parse data represented in different formats
+- Read/parse people information represented in different formats

   Find a sample of each format in [spec/fixtures](spec/fixtures)

+- Combine the entries from the different formats

-- Order the data by `first_name`
+- Order the entries by `first_name`

 - Format each entry to `<first_name>, <city>, <birth_date M/D/YYYY>`